rupadarshiray/rupadarshiray.github.io/content/about/now.md

 title: "now"
 ---

-> This is a [/now page](https://nownownow.com/about) for Ray
+> This is a [/now page](https://nownownow.com/about) for me!

-- Completed Semester 2 of BSMS at IISER Mohali on 6th August 2022.
+- In my 4th semester of BSMS at IISER Mohali.
-- Editing and writing for this website.
+- Applying for Mathematics summer internships.
+- Reading category theory, on smooth manifolds, gauge, gravity etc.